Stocks mostly rise but Nasdaq falls; dollar backs off 2-week high

 The Nasdaq’s move followed sharp declines on Tuesday, when technology-related shares added to losses after U.S. Treasury Secretary Janet Yellen said rate hikes may be needed to stop the economy from overheating.
 Yellen later said she was not “predicting or recommending” a near-term rate hike.

-On Wednesday, Peloton Interactive Inc (PTON.O) shares fell 14.6% on its announcement to recall its treadmills amid reports of multiple injuries and the death of a child in an accident. read more
+On Wednesday, Peloton Interactive Inc shares fell 14.6% on its announcement to recall its treadmills amid reports of multiple injuries and the death of a child in an accident.

 Upbeat earnings and business activity in Europe boosted stock prices there.
 Data showed euro zone business activity quickened last month, while the services industry returned to growth.

-India's Nifty 50 (.NSEI) was 0.8% higher as the central bank rolled out measures to support the coronavirus-ravaged economy. read more
+India’s Nifty 50 was 0.8% higher as the central bank rolled out measures to support the coronavirus-ravaged economy.

 A separate report showed services industry activity eased in April from a record level in March, likely due to shortages of inputs as demand surged, data from the Institute for Supply Management showed.